Confidenceiskey/dpn-site/README.md

 - Able to click on a button and retrieve a randomly generated quote
 - Shows the user both the quote and the author's name
 - The user can tweet any quote that they like

+...

+**Robofriends Requirements**
+- Can see 10 random robot users, each with different pictures, names and emails
+- Able to type in a search bar, to see the robot cards get filtered out
+- The user can scroll through the robot cards without losing visibility of the search bar

 ##